Parsium/flashcard-app/README.md

 - UI state management - keeping it simple but organised
 - Keeping all React components independent
 - How to read and load data from local files

+The app has room further for possible improvements, such as functionality to create and edit decks within the app instead of relying on external json files.